 - 1 yellow onion peeled and thinly sliced

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

-- 2 tbsp butter
+- 2 tablespoon butter

-- 1 1/2 tsp salt
+- 1 ½ teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1/8 tsp red pepper flakes
+- ⅛ teaspoon red pepper flakes

-Remove the skin from the onion.
+- Remove the skin from the onion.
 Slice in half and then into half moon slices

-While the onions are cooking prepare the chard.
-Slice off just the ends of the stalks of chard and discard.
-They can be really tough.
-Slice and dice the rest of the stalk and the leaves.
+- Slice off just the ends of the stalks of chard and discard.
+Slice and dice the rest of the stalk and the red and green leaves.
 Add to the pot with the onions and add all of the seasonings.
 Give it a good stir.